Today's Articles

 News Headline (1919)

-*On this date in 1919 a Race Riot broke out in Elaine, Arkansas in Phillips County between Blacks and whites.
+*On this date in 1919, a Race Riot broke out in Elaine, Arkansas, in Phillips County between Blacks and whites.

-At the time many Black sharecroppers had not received their share of wages and they wanted to join the Progressive Farmers and Household Union of America.
+At the time, many black sharecroppers had not received their share of wages, and they wanted to join the Progressive Farmers and Household Union of America.
 Also, the early years of the twentieth century were the time of “Red Summers,” violent years after Reconstruction.

-The West Helena mayor's office and City Council are divided along racial lines, and so is the county Quorum Court.
+The West Helena mayor's office and City Council are divided along racial lines, as is the county Quorum Court.
 An Oklahoma state commission recommended reparations for Black survivors of a 1921 rampage by white mobs in Tulsa.
 Historians say as many as 300 blacks were killed.
 In 1994, Florida approved $2 million in compensation for nine survivors and dozens of descendants of a 1923 attack on Blacks in Rosewood, Fla.

 Reference: